DylanMeeus/springboot_jwt_blog/_posts/2016-01-25-angular-2-series-part-4-component-router-in-depth.markdown

 export class Home {}
 ```

 Now we need to set up our initial routing configuration.
 This is done with the `@RouteConfig` decorator, which takes an array of objects called `RouteDefinitions` that describe our app's various routing paths and their respective components.
+We'll use `@RouteConfig` as a decorator on the `App` class here to set up the base routing, but we'll also use it in our other components later on.
 We already imported `RouteConfig`, so let's now set it up to just have the `App` class definition.

 ```js
 // src/app.ts